 Together, these streams extend organizational and policy theory while contributing data and frameworks so others in the field can better investigate their related questions.
 I am at home in an environment where different specialties and passions mix to solve problems.
 I embrace the role of being collegial, developing relationships with others in the department and the community of scholars.
 I view Georgia Tech's diverse array of research perspectives and practical grounding as an incredible opportunity for interdisciplinary collaboration and theoretical development.

 I am interested in how we bridge research into practice.
 To that end, I have investigated how public organizations process data, engage the public and implement new technology.
 With colleagues at NC State, I have explored how public administration scholars are taught to teach and the specific needs of nonprofit managers.

 Outside of the academy, I have become a valued strategic adviser to government organizations and the groups that work with them.
-He has facilitated discussions, workshops, classes, and presentations with all levels of an organization.
-He has engaged with elected executives, administrative staff, and volunteer leadership.
-In his private sector work, he developed product and consulting team strategy for several government software companies and was an urban planner.
+I have facilitated discussions, workshops, classes, and presentations with all levels of an organization.
+Before beginning my Ph.D. program, I developed product and consulting team strategies for several government software companies and was an urban planner.

 I value community service.
-Currently I serve as the chair of the Raleigh Parks, Recreation and Greenway Advisory Board.
+I am the former chair of the Raleigh Parks, Recreation, and Greenway Advisory Board.
 I have served as chair of the Central Citizens Advisory Council and on various citizen initiatives in the city including the Citizen Engagement Task Force.
 At NC State I have served as a peer mentor and a representative to the Graduate Student Association.